When you have a problem with your website, it’s often caused by the active theme or one or more of the plugins.

 So wouldn’t it be nice to be able to switch themes and deactivate all of those plugins for troubleshooting purposes without affecting your site visitors?

 There are some plugins you don’t want to be without, even for an instant as they need to be active all the time for them to work.
 I don’t want to turn off my pretty links when someone could be trying to access one of my affiliate programs.

-This video shows how you can deactivate all your plugins without affecting your live website.
+This video shows how you can deactivate all your plugins and switch to the default theme without affecting your live website.